- What tethered shooting is

 The overall best thing is using the “live view mode”.
 With that, you can see your final composition before you put the trigger.
 And you have the possibility to easily layer multiple images in post-processing.

-As résumé, there is no longer an excuse in not implementing a tethered solution in your workflow.
+As a résumé, there is no longer an excuse for not implementing a tethered solution in your workflow.
 It will help to make you even more professional on your food photography journey.
 So get up and get it done right now.

 If you liked that article and got something out of it I would love to see it shared.
+Feel also free to join the forum and discuss your food photography issues together with the community.
 Thanks.

 WHY SHOOTING TETHERED WILL IMPROVE YOUR FOOD PHOTOGRAPHY was written by EasyFoodPhotography founder and editor Alex Fuchs.
 Alex loves photography and good heavy stoner rock music.
 His food styling skills are restricted, but he is working on that.
 When people approach him saying “You can’t do that” his maxim is always: I’ll do it in a minute.
 He loves to be challenged.
 Follow his Instagram feed.
 You read “Why shooting tethered will improve your food photography”.